rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

 <figure id="figure-5-11" class="full">
     <img src="{{ 'assets/illustrations/FIG-5-11.png' | relative_url }}" alt="Distinguishing parts of letters">
-    <figcaption>Figure 5.11: The parts or features of letters that have been found to be
+    <figcaption><strong>Figure 5.11:</strong> The parts or features of letters that have been found to be
 important for recognising the letters and distinguishing them from others.
 On the left the stroke terminals or endings that are important in letter identification in upper and lowercase.
 In the middle the